Skip to content

 settings:

-description: A free open-source static code analysis tool with stable support for C#, Go, Java, JavaScript, JSON, Python, PHP, Ruby, and Scala.
+description: Semgrep is a static code analysis tool with stable support for C#, Go, Java, JavaScript, JSON, Python, PHP, Ruby, and Scala.
 It has experimental support for nineteen other languages, as well as a language agnostic mode.

 install: